-Table 7.12 provides details of the modelled annual mean oxides of nitrogen levels at Coedydd Nedd a Mellte SAC as a result of the Enviroparks development proposals and in-combination with the other schemes outlined in Chapter 4.
-Table 7.13 presents the short-term 24-hour mean data based on the same parameters.
+Table 7.14 provides details of the modelled annual mean oxides of nitrogen levels using IED emissions level data at Coedydd Nedd a Mellte SAC as a result of the Enviroparks development proposals and incombination with the other schemes outlined in Chapter 4.
+Table 7.15 presents the short-term 24-hour mean data based on the same parameters.